santi1s/Big-Data/Big-Data/Technical-Troubleshooting/POD-%2D-Data-Movement/Stream-Analytics/TSGs/Introduction-to-Troubleshooting-ASA.md

 -  Discuss with Product Group in General Channel of Azure Stream Analytics Product Team Chat (@General)

 **4) TSG In Daily IcM Meeting**
--  Discuss with PG for TSG and possibly creating an IcM
+-  Discuss with PG for possibly creating an IcM

 **5) Open an IcM**
 -  Review the guides for opening an IcM